chazeah/twentyfifteen-child-polyfecta/README.md

 # twentyfifteen-child-polyfecta
-Customizations to the "Twenty Fifteen" WordPress theme.
+Customizations to the "Twenty Fifteen" WordPress theme to make Polyfecta.com how I like it.